Nattt0101/Assignment1/README.md

 <p>My project is to create a fan website for the band BIGBANG.
 This website contains a home page where there'll be the bands most popular albums displayed through a carousell.
 In the homepage, there will be links to the other pages of the website which can be found in the navigation bar.
 The navigation bar consists of the band logo, home, tour, shop and discography.
 There is a second nav bar below which provides the links of the bands instagram, youtube, twitter and facebook below through small icons.</p>

-<p>The aim of this website is for fans and potential fans who wish to learn more about the band's history to have an easily navigatable, accessible and detailed website that provides them with trustable and reliable infomation on the band.</p>
+<p>The aim of this website is for fans and potential fans who wish to learn more about the band's history to have an easily navigatable, accessible and detailed website that provides them with trustable and reliable infomation on the band.
+By promoting the band, more people would know the band and thus there would be new fans!
+Therefore, increasing the sales of albums.</p>

-<p>The website also provides them with a trustable information about the band where fans and potential fans can read up without worrying about the information being not fake.
+<p>The website also provides them with trustable information about the band where fans and potential fans can read up without worrying about the information being not fake.
 By having a discography in the website, the chances of fans clicking onto the link and looking at the albums is very higher, hence increases the chances of fans gaining interest in buying the albums as the album profile has very detailed information about the album such as youtube videos of the mv, teaser, live concet and even lyric videos.
 Since the website is an official fan site, fans can buy albums without worrying about not knowing what to expect inside as the fan website provides a lot of details.
 This encourages fans to purchase and spend.</p>

 <p>With the tour link in the navigation bar, fans can check the official tour dates and schedule.
 This makes looking at the bands past tours much easier.
 There is also a form that enables fans to send messages to their idols, which gives fans a special connection to them.
 Organisers can also easily send booking requests to the band, thus increases the chances of the band being booked.</p>